Concordium/concordium.github.io/source/mainnet/net/desktop-wallet/reset-data.rst

 Reset desktop wallet data
 ==============================

-All the local data of the desktop wallet is stored in a database in the applications user data folder.
+All the local data of the desktop wallet is stored in a database in the user's applications data folder.

-The desktop wallet does not remove your user data when it is uninstalled, to avoid users losing their data, and to simplify the update process of the application.
+The desktop wallet does not remove your user data when it is uninstalled; this avoids users losing their data, and simplifies the update process for the application.

-We will here describe the process of deleting this user data, because it might be necessary to do, but you should make sure that you have a :ref:`backup <export-import>` with your data, before doing so.
+Occasionally, it might be necessary to delete the user data.
+The following steps describe the process of deleting this user data.
+Make sure that you have a :ref:`backup <export-import>` with your data before starting this process.

 .. warning:: Deleting the user data without a :ref:`backup <export-import>` will mean you can only recover what is recoverable with :ref:`account recovery <export-import>` (under "Recover accounts without a backup file"), which does not include your identities, address book, names or notes.

-Deleting the user data
+Delete the user data
 =========================================================

-Delete the following folder, containing all the user data of the wallet:
+Delete the following folder containing all the user data of the wallet:

 .. tabs::